AATOD Homepage

 The American Association for the Treatment of Opioid Dependence (AATOD) was founded in 1984 to enhance the quality of patient care in treatment programs by promoting the growth and development of comprehensive opioid treatment services throughout the United States.

 WHO WE ARE: The American Association for the Treatment of Opioid Dependence, Inc. (AATOD) represents more than 1,400 Opioid Treatment Programs (OTPs) in the United States.
-We have twenty-eight state chapters.
+We have twenty-nine state chapters.
 AATOD is also a founding partner in the development of the World Federation for the Treatment of Opioid Dependence, which represents another 600 treatment programs throughout Europe.

 Americans die EACH DAY from an